Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * Users can skip to step 3 by selecting from a list of templated examples.
 Giving them an immediate price, and promoting uses of the product a customer might not have considered.

       * The interface is simple, and offers multiple ways for a user to complete a task.
-For example the wall dimensions can be set by dragging handles, or by clicking on measurement labels and typing in a number.
+For example: the wall dimensions can be set by dragging handles, or by clicking on measurement labels and typing in a number.

       * Measurements on the system visualisation can be toggled, providing important information without visual clutter.